karlhepler/nixpkgs/README.md

 **NOTE:** Because of this customization, this repository **MUST** be installed at `~/.config/nixpkgs`.
 Installing it anywhere else will likely cause an error.

+**ANOTHER NOTE**: In order for this to work, `--no-assume-unchanged` **MUST** be run prior to syncing home manager.
+To make this automatic, it runs first as a part of running `hms`.
+So, as long as you always sync home manager using `hms`, this will work properly.

 ## Helpful Commands